 - 30 percent women, with a significant increase compared to the last WordCamps in Switzerland

 Also particularly nice: 50 percent of the participants were at a WordCamp for the first time.
-This shows that it's by no means always just the same group of "old hands" at WordCamps.
-The organizers managed to get almost 100 new faces excited about WordPress and WooCommerce .
+This shows that it's by no means always just the same round of "old hands" at WordCamps.
+The organizers have managed to inspire almost 100 new faces for WordPress and WooCommerce .

 At this point many thanks to the team.
 Especially to Nick Weisser, Gerd Zimmermann, Christian Zumbrunnen, Silvan Hagen, Claudio Rimann and Michael Hörnlimann, with whom we had a great sponsor contact.